 In American English, program is the correct spelling.
-In Australian English, program and programme are both acceptable.
-In British English, programme is the prefered spelling, although program is often used in computing contexts.
+In Australian and Canadian English, program is the more common spelling.
+In British English, programme is the preferred spelling, although program is often used in computing contexts.

 Program in the US

 Do you find it easy to tell the difference between program and programme?
 It’s fun to discover the differences between American and British English.
-Why not check out this article about the past tense of the verbs learn and label?
+Why not check out these articles about the past tense of the verbs learn and label?